McCartneyAC/task_manager/README.md

-Written, of course, by chatGPT 4-o.
+Written, of course, by chatGPT 4-o with detail help from yours truly.